Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] Fix bug "AI Answer" with user question
 - [x] File title is the last followup question (= tab title) => title taken from search bar

+- [ ]: Fix browser alert "Do you want this site to open external application?"